 - 5 hrs. personalized ground instruction

 - Be at least 18 years of age

 - Be able to read, write, and converse fluently in English

-- Hold at least a current third-class FAA medical certificate
+- Hold BasicMed or a 3rd class (or higher) FAA medical certificate

 The multi-engine rating is an additional aircraft class rating.
 A person who applies for an additional class rating on a pilot